Want to learn Linux? Follow these 10 YouTube channels to learn Linux online

 Do you know that you are using Linux every day?
 Every time you use Google or Facebook or any other major Internet site, you are communicating with servers running Linux.

-Linux is a software used to control hardware like desktop and laptop computers, supercomputers, mobile devices, networking equipment, airplanes, and automobiles.
-Since, Linux is used almost everywhere, there are a lot of them who wish to learn other operating system than Mac OS or Windows but don’t know where to begin.
+Since Linux is used almost everywhere, there are a lot of people who wish to learn the Linux operating over Mac OS or Windows but don’t know where to begin.

 In this article, we bring to you a list of best Linux Channels and Playlists that can be found on YouTube, as it is one of the best places to learn Linux online.